wp-plugins/radio-station/docs/Shortcodes.md

 Use the shortcode `[master-schedule]` on any page.
 This will generate a full-page schedule in one of five Views:

-* Table (default) - responsive program grid in table form
+* [Table](https://radiostationdemo.com/master-schedule/table-view/) (default) - responsive program in table form
-* Tabbed - responsive styled list view with day selection tabs
+* [Tabbed](https://radiostationdemo.com/master-schedule/tabbed-view/) - responsive styled list view with day selection tabs
-* List - unstyled plain list view for custom development use
+* [List](https://radiostationdemo.com/master-schedule/list-view/) - unstyled plain list view for custom development use
-* Divs - (display issues) legacy unstyled div based view
+* [Divs](https://radiostationdemo.com/master-schedule/divs-view/) - (deprecated - display issues) legacy unstyled div-based view
-* Legacy - (deprecated) legacy table grid view
+* [Legacy](https://radiostationdemo.com/master-schedule/legacy-view/) - (deprecated) legacy table view
+* [Grid](https://radiostationdemo.com/master-schedule/grid-view/) - [Pro] extra grid style view available in Pro version
+* [Calendar](https://radiostationdemo.com/master-schedule/calendar-view/) - [Pro] extra calendar style view available in Pro version

+The above View names are linked to examples on the Demo Site.

-Note that Divs and Legacy do not honour Schedule Overrides, but have been kept for backwards compatibility.
-The legacy Divs view also has display issues but may be rewritten in future.
+Note that Divs and Legacy Views are considered deprecated as they do not honour Schedule Overrides, but have been kept for backwards compatibility.
+The legacy Divs view also has display issues.

 The following attributes are available for the shortcode:

-* *view* : Which View to use for display output. 'table', 'tabbed', 'list', 'divs', 'legacy'.
+* *view* : Which View to use for display output. 'table', 'tabs', 'list', 'divs', 'legacy', 'grid', 'calendar'.
 Default 'table'.
 * *time* : Display time format you with to use.
 12 and 24.
 Default is the Plugin Setting.
 * *clock* : Display Radio Clock above schedule.
 0 or 1.
 Default is the Plugin Setting.
 * *show_link* : Display the title of the show as a link to its profile page.
 0 or 1.
 Default 1.